What Is Power Throttling In Windows 10? How To Enable It And Improve Battery Life?

 Among the various new features added to Windows 10 1709 Fall Creators Update, battery saving improvements are widely talked about.

-Other than new power slider in the battery flyout, Windows 10 has also got under-the-hood power to prevent apps from putting an extra burden on its shoulders and improve overall battery life of your Windows 10 PC.
+Other than the new power mode slider in the battery flyout, Windows 10 has also got under-the-hood power to prevent apps from putting an extra burden on its shoulders and improve overall battery life of your Windows 10 PC.

 The feature is known as Power Throttling